SequentialAttention++ for Block Sparsification: Differentiable Pruning Meets Combinatorial Optimization: Experiments

 \section{Experiments}

-We evaluate our algorithms via sparsification tasks where a dense DNN is approximated by block-sparse counterparts, at various block sizes and sparsities.
-Our experiments are performed on the ImageNet and Criteo datasets.

-\paragraph{ImageNet \cite{deng2009imagenet}.} ImageNet is the most widely used vision dataset and is considered as the de facto benchmark in the neural network pruning literature, culminating in the state of the art results in \citet{kuznedelev2023accurate}.
-We use ResNet50 and a standard training setup (90 epochs, SGD with cosine learning rate and momentum, weight decay).
-We reshape the $4$-dimensional ($H\times W\times C_{\text{in}}\times C_{\text{out}}$) kernel tensors used in convolutional layers to 2D matrices of shape $HWC_{\text{in}}\times C_{\text{out}}$, which define the 2D block candidates for pruning.
-We prune all layers uniformly, except for layers with $<100$ blocks, which we do not prune at all, to avoid degeneracy at high sparsities.

-\paragraph{Criteo \cite{diemert2017attribution}.} Criteo is a standard public dataset for the clickthrough rate (CTR) prediction task, which consists of 33M training examples with 13 numerical and 26 categorical features.
-The model we sparsify is a standard fully connected DNN with three $400$-width layers and an additional embedding layer to transform each input feature into an embedding vector of size $10$ (for a total embedding width of $390$).
-We prune the first dense layer after the embedding layer.
-We use Adam optimizer with a learning rate that decays exponentially from $2\cdot 10^{-2}$ to $3\cdot 10^{-4}$.
-We train to minimize the cross-entropy loss for $25$ epochs with a batch size of $32768$.

-We evaluate the performance of our sparsification algorithm at varying sparsities $p$ and block sizes $B$, where a sparsity $p$ indicates that the DNN layer will only have a $1-p$ fraction of nonzero entries, and a block size of $B$ indicates that the nonzero entries are arranged in $B\times B$ blocks.
+We evaluate our algorithms on sparsification tasks where a dense DNN is approximated by block-sparse counterparts, at various block sizes $B$ and sparsities $p$, where a sparsity $p$ indicates that the DNN layer will only have a $1-p$ fraction of nonzero entries, and a block size of $B$ indicates that the nonzero entries are arranged in $B\times B$ blocks.
 Note that for a fixed sparsity, larger block sizes generally translate to improved efficiency due to improved hardware utilization, but also degrades quality.
 Block size of $1$ corresponds to unstructured pruning.
+Our experiments are performed on the ImageNet and Criteo datasets.
+More details on the setup can be found in Section~\ref{app:setup}.